Skip to content

 • Garland-Heckbert simplification of triangle meshes,

-• signed distance field (SDF) computation,
+• signed distance field (SDF) computation from triangle meshes,

-• edge flipping-based mesh optimization,
+• edge flipping-based optimization for triangle meshes,

 PyGEL